Skip to content

 Observations > Export events as Behaviors Binary Table

-A time interval will be asked to the user (in seconds).
-The observation will be checked every n seconds and the presence (1, absence: 0) of the selected behaviors will be exported in a table for each selected subjects.
+A time interval will be requested (in seconds).
+The observation will be checked every n seconds and the presence (1, absence: 0) of the selected behaviors will be exported in a table for each selected subject.

 Example for a time interval of 1 second: